-Semester/Term Date Fall Semester Tuesday prior to the first day of classes Spring Semester Tuesday prior to the first day of classes Summer Terms The last Friday in June
+Semester/Term Date Fall Semester Tuesday prior to the first day of classes Spring Semester Tuesday prior to the first day of classes Summer Terms June 28, 2024

 SAP Appeals Committee and Decision:

 The SAP Appeals Committee is comprised of representatives from the Office of Student Financial Aid.
 Students will be notified by email and directed to log into MYMU to review the decision of the SAP Appeals Committee.
 The decision of the SAP Appeals Committee is final; however, the student may appeal again by the published deadlines for a future payment period.